 Figure 5.
-Histograms and KDEs representing the distribution of goethite (U-Th)/He ages across various regions globally.
-The histograms offer a detailed insight into the age distribution patterns within each region as well as weathering environments.
-Peaks or clusters in the histograms indicate predominant age ranges, while the spread or dispersion of data points provides information on the variability of ages within each region.
-By combining geographical information with age distribution data, global trends and spatial variations in goethite (U-Th)/He ages show that geological processes and environmental factors influencing the formation and evolution of goethite-bearing weathering profiles differ across the planet.
+Histograms and KDEs representing the distribution of goethite (U-Th) / He ages across various regions globally.
+The histograms offer a detailed insight into the age distribution patterns within each region and within weathering environments.
+By combining geographical information with age distribution data, global trends and spatial variations in goethite (U-Th) / He ages show that geological processes and environmental factors influencing the formation and evolution of goethite-bearing weathering profiles differ across the planet.